Acute myeloid leukaemia (AML) in children

 Central nervous system (CNS) treatment

 AML may sometimes develop in the brain and spinal cord.
 This can be prevented by injecting chemotherapy drugs directly into the spinal fluid during a lumbar puncture (intrathecal chemotherapy).
-Intrathecal chemotherapy is usually given after each of the first two courses of chemotherapy.
+Intrathecal chemotherapy is usually given with the lumbar puncture performed at the time of diagnosis and before the second course of chemotherapy.
 Sometimes a more intensive treatment is needed, and the intrathecal drugs are given more frequently until all the regular chemotherapy has been completed.
 Occasionally, radiotherapy to the brain is also necessary.

 Side effects of treatment for AMLBack to top